jakobzhao/geog458/readme.md

 -   [**Gear up the working environment**](assets/gearup.md) :computer:  :beer:
 -   **Canvas Survey:** Through a survey, students will team up as group of 5 ~ 6 people according to the profeciency of technical skills and interests. `Due: March 31st, 2020, by 11:59pm`
 -   **Groups:** Based on the Survey, we have 8 groups (check [here](assets/groups.md)), and I have assigned an group coordinator to each group.
 Please start meeting your gourp members.
-In the quarter, you will work together on ~~the collaborative project and~~ the in-class discussion.
+Over the quarter, you will work together on ~~the collaborative project and~~ the in-class discussion.

 ### Week 1: Intro to digital geographies

-We walk through the syllabus and repond to students' inquiries.
-Each student is expected to read the paper by Ash et al (2018).
-This week's lecture and lab will prepare you both the theortical and techinical foundation.
-After compeleting the lab 01, you can clone/synchronize the course material, set up a personal website, and more importantly, feel comfortable of using github to manage your digital geographies projects.
+This week’s lecture and lab will prepare you for the course, and provide a theoretical and technical foundation to build from.
+We’ll work through the syllabus together, and answer any questions you all may have.
+Each student is expected to read the Ash et al (2018) paper.
+After completing Lab 1, you will be able to clone/synchronize the course material, set up a personal website, and gain practical experience using github to manage your digital geographies projects.

 -   **Lecture Notes:** [Syllabus](readme.md), [Intro to the Web](weeks/week01/intro-web)
 -   **Readings:** a) [Digital turn, digital geographies?](https://drive.google.com/open?id=14HybNKsIik6oqefSpd-wAsKBF5lScwT_), b) [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).